Bloom-Assistant/homepage/src/content/post/app-spotlight-servicebell.md

 ServiceBell is a platform built for companies who have strong inbound, and a team dedicated to converting it.
 It doesn't matter if you're B2B or B2C, but you should have either 50-1000 employees, or a recent funding round.
 They support either Hubspot or Salesforce, and can connect to over 20+ of the apps and services you use daily.

-If you're part of a GTM team that boasts a strong inbound motion and you want to demo one of the best tools for [engaging with warm buyers on your site](https://www.servicebell.com/inbound-sales), shoot an email to [tryservicebell@getoasis.io](mailto:tryservicebell@getoasis.io)
+If you're part of a GTM team that boasts a strong inbound motion and you want to try one of the most unique tools for [engaging with warm buyers on your site](https://www.servicebell.com/inbound-sales), go ahead a [create a free account](https://app.servicebell.com/auth/sign-up?utm_source=oasis)!